 Now is the time to give your tools some TLC.
 Clean and sharp gardening tools make gardening a much more pleasurable experience.
 Ever bought a new pair of secateurs and wondered what you have been doing all these years with that old rusty, blunt set?

-Get to work on making those secateurs the best they can be.
+Get to work on making those secateurs and shears the best they can be.
 Sharpen the cutting blade, rub any rust off with some wire wool and oil the return spring.
 Simple as that.
 If they really have reached the end of useful life then perhaps a new set of secateurs could be a treat to yourself.

 If you have a petrol lawn mower take it to be serviced.
 A sharp cutting blade is good for your grass and reduces the chances of it clogging up with grass.
 Of course a lawn mower service is much more than that but I wont bore you with that.